kiyoon/magick.nvim/README.md

   - `sudo apt install libmagickwand-dev`

 If it's hard for you to use a package manager, run this script to install ImageMagick in `~/.local`.
-This simple downloads the appimage and extracts it to `~/.local`, excluding the `libglib` shared library.
+This simply downloads the appimage and extracts it to `~/.local`, excluding the `libglib` shared library.

 ```bash
 if ! command -v magick &> /dev/null; then